-Accelerated Principal Third-Party Originators of DistributionS-24 FFELP LoansS-37 Certain Actions Can Be Recent DevelopmentsS-37 Taken Without Noteholder Description of the NotesS-38 ApprovalS-24 • GeneralS-38 The Bankruptcy Of The The NotesS-39 Servicer Could Delay The Supplemental Purchase Appointment Of A PeriodS-42 Successor Servicer Or Servicing CompensationS-43 Reduce Payments On Your DistributionsS-44 NotesS-24 Distributions Following an The Trust May Be Affected Event of Default and By Delayed Payments From Acceleration of the Maturity Borrowers Called To Active of the NotesS-46 Military ServiceS-25 Voting Rights and Illiquid Market Conditions RemediesS-47 May Occur From Time To Credit EnhancementS-47 TimeS-25 Administration FeeS-49 Defined TermsS-26 Determination of IndicesS-49 Formation of the TrustS-26 Notice of Interest RatesS-49 The TrustS-26 AccountsS-49 Capitalization of the TrustS-27 Trust FeesS-50 Repurchase RequestsS-28 Optional PurchaseS-51 Eligible Lender TrusteeS-28 Auction of Trust AssetsS-51 Delaware TrusteeS-29 Static PoolsS-53 Indenture Trustee and Prepayments, Extensions, Paying AgentS-30 Weighted Average Lives and Use of ProceedsS-31 Expected Maturities of the The Trust Student Loan PoolS-31 NotesS-53 • GeneralS-31 Pool Asset ReviewS-54 Eligible Trust Student Review of Underwriting and LoansS-31 Servicing GuidelinesS-55 Additional SellersS-32 Review of Eligibility and Certain ExpensesS-33 Characteristics of the Trust Characteristics of the Initial Student LoansS-55 Trust Student LoansS-34 Internal Control and Risk Insurance of Trust Student Assessment Procedures and Loans; Guarantors of Trust Annual Compliance Activity S-56 Student LoansS-34 U.S. Federal Income Tax Cure Period for Trust ConsequencesS-57 Student LoansS-36 ERISA ConsiderationsS-57 Consolidation of Federal Accounting ConsiderationsS-59 Benefit Billings and Reports to NoteholdersS-59 Receipts and Guarantor Notice to InvestorsS-60 Claims with Other TrustsS-36 UnderwritingS-61
+Any Inability Of The Trust Consolidation of Federal To Acquire Additional Trust Benefit Billings and Student Loans Would Likely Receipts and Guarantor Cause You To Receive An Claims with Other TrustsS-36 Accelerated Principal Third-Party Originators of DistributionS-24 FFELP LoansS-37 Certain Actions Can Be Recent DevelopmentsS-37 Taken Without Noteholder Description of the NotesS-38 ApprovalS-24 • GeneralS-38 The Bankruptcy Of The • The NotesS-38 Servicer Could Delay The Supplemental Purchase Appointment Of A PeriodS-42 Successor Servicer Or Servicing CompensationS-42 Reduce Payments On Your DistributionsS-42 NotesS-24 Distributions Following an Event of Default and The Trust May Be Affected By Delayed Bayments From By Delayed Payments From Borrowers Called To Active Acceleration of the Maturity of the NotesS-46 Military ServiceS-25 Voting Rights and Remedies S 47 Illiquid Market Conditions May Coour From Time To RemediesS-47 May Occur From Time To Credit EnhancementS-47 Administration Fac.
+S. 48 Time Administration FeeS-48 Patronsination of Indiana Defined TermsS-26 Determination of Indices S-48 Formation of the Trust Notice of Interest RatesS-49 • The Trust • AccountsS-49 Capitalization of the TrustS-27 • Trust FeesS-49 Repurchase RequestsS-28 Optional PurchaseS-50 Eligible Lender TrusteeS-28 Auction of Trust AssetsS-50 Delaware TrusteeS-29 Static PoolsS-52 Indenture Trustee and Prepayments, Extensions, Paying AgentS-30 Weighted Average Lives and Use of ProceedsS-31 Expected Maturities of the The Trust Student Loan PoolS-31 NotesS-52 • GeneralS-31 Pool Asset ReviewS-53 Eligible Trust Student Review of Underwriting and LoansS-31 Servicing GuidelinesS-54 Additional SellersS-32 Review of Eligibility and Certain ExpensesS-33 Characteristics of the Trust Characteristics of the Initial Student LoansS-54 Trust Student LoansS-33 Internal Control and Risk Insurance of Trust Student Assessment Procedures and Loans; Guarantors of Trust Annual Compliance Activity S-55 Student LoansS-34 U.S. Federal Income Tax Cure Period for Trust ConsequencesS-56 Student LoansS-35 ERISA ConsiderationsS-56